energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 d) Apply desired analysis and learning algos
 e) Get results -> make their devices and networks more efficient.

-The flow above is simplified, eventually it would need to handle CVM marketplaces where vendors could permission other (selected) vendors/partners to learn from their data in aggregate ACROSS multiple vendor devices, find patterns across networks, etc...
+The flow above is simplified, eventually it would need to handle CVM marketplaces where vendors could permission other (selected) vendors/partners to learn from their data in aggregate across multi-vendor networks and devices, find patterns across networks, etc...

 2. FUTURE MONETIZATION: